Why are Intactivists So Angry? Cloth Diapers & Circumcision

 If you want to read more about the functions of the foreskin, circumcision and intact care, Dr. Momma has great information.

-As I said in the beginning, I’ve tried to very gently share my story, links and info about circumcision, but I’ve never been pushy and I’ve never been rude.
+As I said in the beginning, I’ve tried to very gently share my story, links and info about this issue, but I’ve never been pushy and I’ve never been rude.
 Honestly, I can’t post on circumcision threads, because I am angry.
 I am so angry about the misinformation that is repeated over and over, I’m angry at the women who think that a man in his natural state is “gross” or “disgusting.”
 There’s a joke in the intactivist world that foreskin is “bimbo repellent.”
 If a woman doesn’t want to be with one of my boys because he is intact, she sure doesn’t deserve him.
-I’m furious that a man who is upset about his circumcision is told to “shut up” or “man up” and is demeaned and belittled.
+I’m furious that a man who is upset about what was done to him is told to “shut up” or “man up” and is demeaned and belittled.

 At the same time, I understand that people will continue to circumcise because they simply don’t know any better, as I didn’t 9 years ago.
 My heart breaks for the women who circumcise one boy, then have regret, and perhaps face the decision of whether or not they should circumcise another to “make them match.”
 Some intactivists point to the 14th amendment to show that technically, male circumcision is illegal.
 Both sexes are entitled to equal treatment under the law, yet even the most mild form of female circumcision, the ritual pin prick, is illegal.